composify-js/composify/packages/website/pages/docs/background.md

 # Background [Why we built this?]

 A few years back, I co-founded an edtech company.
 Like most startups, we ran all kinds of promotions every month, which meant our team was constantly building one-off campaign pages.
-Over time, we started to see some common patterns — winning combinations we'd reuse again and again, just with different styles.

-We realized we were basically playing with LEGO blocks, reassembling the same components over and over.
-It worked, but it was tedious, repetitive, and honestly, kind of draining.
+Over time, we started to notice patterns — certain page layouts and component combos that worked well.
+We'd reuse them over and over, just with different styles.
+Basically, we were playing with "building blocks" made from our existing components... but doing it manually was tedious, repetitive, and honestly, kind of draining.

-We wanted a more scalable way to do this, so we looked around and found [Blocks UI](https://blocks-ui.com), a JSX-based visual editor.
-It was a promising concept and a great fit for our stack, but it wasn't fully built out and had some limitations.
+We wanted a more scalable way to do this, so we looked around and found [Blocks UI](https://blocks-ui.com), a JSX-based visual editor.It was a promising concept and a great fit for our stack, but it wasn't fully built out and had some limitations.
 So we rolled up our sleeves and built our own editor and renderer from scratch.

-Two years later, that internal tool became a core part of our company.
-Every single marketing campaign, product experiment, and dynamic content surface was built with it.
-At one point, it powered over 60% of all incoming traffic — and that number kept growing.
+Fast-forward two years: it became one of the most-used tools in the company.
+Every marketing campaign ran through it.
+It powered product experiments.
+It even handled 60% of all incoming traffic — and kept growing.

-After leaving the company, I worked on several different teams across multiple companies, and I kept running into the same need: a WYSIWYG editor that works with _our_ components, without forcing a rewrite or a complex API.
-Something lightweight, flexible, and easy to plug into large existing codebases.
+After I moved on to other projects and companies, I realized something: a lot of teams actually need a WYSIWYG editor that works with their own components.
+They just don't know it yet.
+And like me back then, they don't want a tool that forces rewrites or adds complex APIs — especially in a large, established codebase.

 I looked around again.
 Still nothing that fit.
-So we built it.
+So we built one.

 Composify started from a small, specific use case, but it turns out that's just scratching the surface of what Server-Driven UI and visual component editors can do.